-Graduates of Daymar College or Hussian College, Clarksville, TN may audit a completed course within their completed program of study and will not be charged tuition associated with the course during the term it is scheduled.
+Graduates of Hussian College may audit a completed course within their completed program of study and will not be charged tuition associated with the course during the term it is scheduled.
 However, those who audit a course may be responsible for the cost of books and supplies associated with the course.

 Auditing allows a student to enroll in a course for the purpose of reviewing course content without being required to demonstrate fulfillment of the course objectives.
-The audited course will be reported on a student's official transcript but no grade will be received and the audited course will not affect a student's GPA or Satisfactory Academic Progress calculation.
+The audited course will be reported on a student's official transcript but no grade will be received and the audited course will not affect a student's

+GPA or Satisfactory Academic Progress calculation.
 Audited courses do not result in college credit and therefore will not apply toward the fulfillment of degree requirements unless in SAP Audit status.